 The laws surrounding parental rights in Arizona are complex.
 You may know that non-parental custody would be in the best interests of the child, but in the eyes of the law, that's not enough.
 You need to demonstrate to the satisfaction of the court that you have legitimate grounds to seek custody.
 We can help.

 Take strong legal action to take care of the child or children in your life.
-Contact us online or call 480-378-9000 today.
+Contact us online or call 480-378-9000 today to speak with a dedicated Mesa family law attorney.